Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Open Lid
 ^^^^^^^^
-If you want to perform liquid handling steps on the thermocycler you must ensure that the lid of the thermocycler is open.
+To perform liquid handling steps on the thermocycler you must ensure that the lid of the thermocycler is open.